eserie/wax-ml/README.md

 drop-in replacement for the exponential moving average of pandas.

-For now, WAX-ML offer direct access to some modules through specific accessors for xarray and pandas.
+For now, WAX-ML offers direct access to some modules through specific accessors for xarray and pandas.

 For instance, you can see our implementation of the "exponential moving average".
 This